IRS Issues Guidance for Stranded Travelers Impacted by COVID-19

 On April 9, we published an article, Global Tax Implications of COVID-19 on Stranded Cross-Border Workers and Multinational Companies, that discussed the analysis released by the Organization for Economic Cooperation and Development (“OECD”).
 The subject of the analysis was the COVID-19 crisis impact on various tax treaty provisions, particularly permanent establishment (“PE”) and residency issues.

-On April 21, 2020, the United States (“U.S.”), which is not a member country of the OECD, through the Internal Revenue Service (“IRS”), released the much-awaited guidance regarding the U.S. tax implications of “COVID-19 Emergency Travel Disruptions” (i.e., restriction of movements of individuals due to canceled flights/other means of transportation, shelter-in-place orders, quarantines, border closures or self-imposed travel restriction due to recommendations on social distancing) affecting the non-U.S. persons unable to physically leave the U.S.
+On April 21, 2020, the United States (“U.S.”) through the Internal Revenue Service (“IRS”), released the much-awaited guidance regarding the U.S. tax implications of “COVID-19 Emergency Travel Disruptions” (i.e., restriction of movements of individuals due to canceled flights/other means of transportation, shelter-in-place orders, quarantines, border closures or self-imposed travel restriction due to recommendations on social distancing) affecting the non-U.S. persons unable to physically leave the U.S.

 In general, a nonresident alien (“NRA”) who performs services in the U.S. and a foreign corporation (“FC”) that is engaged in business activities in the U.S. through employees or individual agents may be considered engaged in a U.S. trade or business (“USTB”).
 The temporary stay in the U.S. of these individuals due solely to COVID-19 Emergency Travel Disruptions may unintentionally result in the creation of a USTB, which will subject such NRA or FC to U.S. taxes on business income connected to such USTB.
 However, if a U.S. tax treaty applies, neither the NRA or FC will be subject to U.S. tax unless the business is conducted through a PE as defined in the applicable tax treaty.